 The design is easy to digest because we’re not overwhelmed with a crowded page.
 There’s plenty of whitespace between each element, which helps each one to stand out in their own right.

-3. Use photos of people (but not stock people)
+3. Use actual photos of people (and not just stock people)

 Images make or break a website, especially if you’re designing an ecommerce site.
 They keep people engaged, show your product in action, and build trust.

 But you can’t just throw any image onto your website’s design.
 A poor image will make the entire site feel poor—no matter how much time you’ve invested into the design itself.